6 Possible Health Benefits Of Coconut Oil For Kids

 3. How do I get my child to eat coconut oil?

-You can add the coconut oil in small amounts to cook the food.
-Alternatively, you may add oil to dishes, such as oatmeal and smoothies.
+You can add coconut oil in small amounts to cook the food.
+Alternatively, you may add oil to dishes, such as oatmeal, baked goods, and smoothies.
 Remember, a child takes time to develop a taste for food.
 So, be patient and let your child get used to the taste of coconut oil gradually.
-Also, you can encourage your child to eat coconut oil by eating coconut yourselves and setting the right example.
+Also, you can encourage your child to eat coconut oil by eating coconut yourself and setting the right example.

 Coconut oil for kids has several benefits.
 It is known to help grow hair faster or denser and has other benefits.
 However, there is no scientific evidence to prove most of its assertions, including that it darkens or lightens the skin and helps hair growth.
 When consumed in moderation and used as guided, pure coconut oil can benefit a child.
 But if you are doubtful about its use, you must consult the baby’s doctor.
 Ensure to inform a doctor about any symptom you see post its usage, such as a skin rash or inflammation.